 - Protection rating: Level 3 puncture, -31°C/-22°F cold protection

 Gloves are the go-to choice for a lot of industries because they allow for more freedom of movement.

 But, mitts should not be overlooked.

 Since mitts keep your finger together, rather than separated by material, they trap more warm air and can keep you warmer for longer.
-Some, like The Claw finds the best of both worlds — fingers together for warmth, claw-like design for improved range of motion.

 5. Increase your grip